-Try baking sweet potato hand pies (also called pocket pies).
-They are everything you love about sweet potato pie, but with a mini, handheld twist.
+Try baking sweet potato hand pies (also called pocket pies) for pie with a mini, handheld twist.
 These pie turnovers are filled with fresh sweet potato and chai spices, all surrounded by a flaky pie dough topped with turbinado sugar.
-This is the perfect sweet potato pie for one.

 Sweet potato pie is one of my favorite holiday traditions.
 But why make this delicious dessert only around the holidays?
 I've created this pocket pie recipe with a fresh twist that should be made all year long!